ydataai/ydata-profiling/docs/integrations/interactive_applications.md

 # Interactive applications

-The `ydata-profiling` report, through several of its interfaces, can be integrated in interactive data applications such as those developed with [Streamlit](https://streamlit.io) or [Panel](https://panel.holoviz.org).
+The `data-profiling` report, through several of its interfaces, can be integrated in interactive data applications such as those developed with [Streamlit](https://streamlit.io) or [Panel](https://panel.holoviz.org).